m-j-z/StashUp/README.md

   <h3>Scott Luu</h3>
   <pre>
-  Brainstormed ideas+tasks and coordinated tasks among members Implemented Expenditure page’s design and features,  including:
+  Brainstormed ideas/tasks and coordinated tasks among members Implemented Expenditure page’s design and features,  including:
     Data extraction from Firebase for:
     City & Country’s Avg.
 Spending
     Determine a city’s High vs. Low Season
     A ListView with a custom BaseAdapter to displays % of transactions’ category Utilize Michael’s Country/City Selection dropdown tool to get information of countries and cities for the above methods

   </pre>